Warth-Schröcken Ski Resort, Warth, Austria

 Summer in Warth-Schröcken

 Outside the ski season, Warth-Schröcken opens up for Hiking, Via Ferrata — a genuine year-round mountain destination.
+Lift-served access and the surrounding Vorarlberg valleys make it a strong shoulder-season pick for hikers and cyclists as well as winter travellers.

-Nature & wildlife
+Nature & wildlife around Warth-Schröcken

-Frequently asked questions
+Frequently asked questions about Warth-Schröcken

 How big is Warth-Schröcken ski resort?

-Warth-Schröcken has 305 km of marked pistes served by 88 lifts, with a vertical drop of 1316 m between 1495 m and 2811 m.
+Warth-Schröcken has 305 km of marked pistes served by 88 lifts, with a vertical drop of 1316 m between 1495 m and 2811 m — one of Europe's true mega-areas in Austria.

 Is Warth-Schröcken good for intermediate?

 Warth-Schröcken caters primarily to intermediate, advanced, expert skiers and snowboarders.
 There is a dedicated snow park.
 Cross-country loops are groomed nearby.
+Overall it works best for confident intermediates and advanced skiers who want lots of mileage across linked lift-served terrain.

 Which airport is closest to Warth-Schröcken?